samualtnorman/ulid/readme.md

 </details>

 You can test these numbers for yourself by running `pnpm vitest bench --run`.
+These types of benchmarks are also never apples to apples.
+All these packages have different bells and whistles.
+This benchmark is only relevant to you if you only care about fast ULID string generation and nothing else.

 ## Bundle Size
 This package is at the time of writing the third smallest way to generate ULIDs (in JavaScript).